Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By Sharkcrome.
 - High Tech Speeding Camera With Built-In Tracker.

+spider 32:
+- By bugpesto.
+- Properly references a hermit crab, with some details taken from the pokémon "Dwebble".

 spider 33:
 - By ML500.
 - Spider design inspired by Retro's Supernova style.